Pfhoenix/Starbound-Mass-Effect-Edition/SMEE/Readme.txt

 If you wish to use one of the original Starbound races with SMEE, it is recommended that you download and use one or more of the SMEE versions in the optional race package.
 But you still need to install SMEE first.
+And the place a mod from the optional package alongside SMEE into the mod folder.

 ================================================================================
 	Dependencies
 ================================================================================

 You need a custom character mod : either Kawa's Xbawks Mode Character Creator or Simple Extended Character Creation Mod.